Australian Shepherd Border Collie Mix | Meet The Border Aussie

 Both the parent breeds are of a similar size, with the Aussie being slightly stockier than the BC.
 Expect an adult Border Collie Australian Shepherd cross to be between 18-23” with a weight of 40-60”.

-Border Collie Australian Shepherd Mix Coat and Appearance:
+The Border Collie Vs The Australian Shepherd

 Both parent breeds share the same coloration patterns that are acceptable, despite the fact that reds tend to be more popular among Aussies, and black and whites are more popular among Border Collies.